 Both blueberries and chia seeds are some of the top foods for brain health.

-How to make the blueberry chia pudding recipe
+How to make the blueberry chia pudding for weight loss

-Making this chia pudding is super easy, but you will need to allow 20 minutes for the chia seeds to soak up the almond milk and form a perfectly thick chia seed pudding consistency.
+Making this healthy chia pudding for weight loss is super easy, but you will need to allow 20 minutes for the chia seeds to soak up the almond milk and form a perfectly thick chia seed pudding consistency.

 While the chia seeds are soaking, make the blueberry sauce from frozen blueberries to top the chia pudding and yogurt.